Ruth Lea, Baroness Lea of Lymm: Career

 Having served on the Councils of London University and the Royal Economic Society, the National Consumer Council, the Nurses' Pay Review Body, the Office for National Statistics Advisory Committee, the Economic and Social Research Priorities Board, the Retail Prices Advisory Committee and the Institute of Economic Affairs Shadow Monetary Policy Committee, she has served as a judge for several national achievement awards, and as a Governor of the London School of Economics.

-Lea is currently Economic Adviser to the Arbuthnot Banking Group and was a non-executive director 2005–16.
+Lea was Economic Adviser to the Arbuthnot Banking Group 2007-2022 and was a non-executive director 2005–16.

 Honours and awards

-A Fellow of the Royal Society of Arts and of the Royal Statistical Society, she has been admitted a Freeman of the City of London and elected an Honorary Liveryman of the Curriers' Company.
+Lea was a Fellow of the Royal Society of Arts and of the Royal Statistical Society.
+She has also been admitted a Freeman of the City of London and elected an Honorary Liveryman of the Curriers' Company and a Liveryman of the World Traders Company.

 Lea was appointed a Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours List for "services to the financial and economic sectors".

 She has been awarded honorary doctorates by the University of Greenwich, BPP University College and the University of Chester (Hon DBA).

 It was announced on 14 October 2022, that as part of Boris Johnson's 2022 Political Honours, Lea would receive a life peerage.
 On 31 October 2022, she was created Baroness Lea of Lymm, of Lymm in the Borough of Warrington in the County of Cheshire taking her seat in the House of Lords on 1 November 2022.